Lunar New Year

 Food Walk

-Our Food Walk will feature delicious menu items from Chinatown-ID businesses on Saturday, February 4, 2023 (11:00am-4:00pm).
-Visit at least 5 locations on our food walk tour and collect 5 stamps to enter-to-win a CID gift basket filled with neighborhood goodies!
-Menus can be found at our information booth throughout the event duration,
+Our Food Walk will feature delicious menu items from Chinatown-ID businesses on Saturday, February 22, 2025 (11:00am-4:00pm).
+Printed menus can be found at our information booth in Hing Hay Park throughout the event duration.

 The Lunar Calendar